carol-dev-ve/frontend-practice/README.md

 ![Image](public/assets/imageReadme.png)

 It should be set the envs as the env.template.
 Please take into account that the env REACT_APP_MAX_NUMBER_FETCH is set to pass the limit for the free huggi api
+There is a TOGGLE SHOW SUMMARY BUTTON.
+It will display two summary graphs with the average data.
+The number indicated in the environment variables will determine the slice of the CSV data taken

 ## Available Scripts